 One thumb with is a cun, or body inch.
 It is how we measure acupuncture point locations.

 Symptoms: stomach aches, nausea, indigestion, hiccups, and sea sickness.
 This point is safe to treat morning sickness during pregnancy.
 If you have chronic morning sickness, nausea, digestive problems or reflux disease, you will probably need acupuncture and Chinese medicine treatment.

 How to Massage: Often with nausea, PC 6 will feel tender and sensitive.
 Massage in gentle circles.
-At first, do not press too hard because this can occasionally make the nausea worse.
+At first, do not press too hard because this can occasionally make nausea worse.
 If the person you are helping is comfortable, you can press harder.
 Rub for 30 seconds to two minutes.
-Acupressure works quite fast, usually withing a minute or two, to soothe the stomach.
+Acupressure works quite fast, usually within a minute or two, to soothe the stomach.
 You may need to repeat often for car sickness.

 Acupressure at Pericardium 6 is the most common point to massage for morning sickness.

 Acupressure at PC 6 is especially useful for pregnant women who experience mild to moderate nausea or vomiting.

 This acupressure point is located on the palmar (palm up) side of the forearm.
 It is located two cun (the width of your thumb) away from the wrist crease along the center line of the forearm.

 If you are nauseous I recommend gently holding with light pressure without moving or massaging the point.
 You can also gently press all along the middle line of the forearm on other parts of the pericardium channel.